Schools and Education Settings

 Providing a school report

 When another professional or the parent/carers makes a referral to our service then we will often approach the school for further information.
-We will only do this when the parent/carers has give us consent to do so.
+We will only do this when the parent/carers has given us consent to do so.
 We will then send a request for a school report to the child’s teacher.

 Our Referral Criteria

 We support children and young people from the age that they start in full-time school until their 19th birthday or the age of 25 years if the young person has special educational or additional health need.
-This document provides further information about when and how to refer to the School Nursing Service: Guide for professionals -School Nurse Referral Criteria & Process- Sept 2021-22

 What happens once we receive a referral?